Search Results :

 • Click on Test configuration to check the attributes and values sent by IDP.

-Test configuration - WordPress SAML SSO
+Test configuration - SAML SSO for WordPress

 • In the Premium Plugin, you can provide the SAML Logout URL to achieve Single Logout on your WordPress site.